apss2708/Mini-Project-/README.md

+# INTRODUCTION

+A deep learning approach using Convolutional Neural Networks (CNN) is proposed to analyze sentiments more effectively than traditional sentiment analysis models.
+CNNs are adapted for Natural Language Processing (NLP) to capture semantic features in text.

 # PyTorch Sentiment Analysis

 This repo contains tutorials covering understanding and implementing sequence classification models , Specifically, we'll train models to predict sentiment from movie reviews.